Hour of the Wolf: Release

 Hour of the Wolf was released in Stockholm on 19 February 1968 by Svensk Filmindustri.
 A U.S. release followed in New York City on 9 April, distributed by Lopert Pictures.
 It grossed approximately $250,000 in the U.S. At the New York Bergman Festival in May–June 1995, a version was screened with a prologue that had been deleted from previous releases, claiming the film is based on a diary.
 To mark the centennial of Bergman's birth, Sveriges Television aired the film in 2018 among numerous other works in his filmography.

+Home media

 MGM released Hour of the Wolf on DVD both in the U.S. and the UK in single-disc editions and as part of a box set including Shame, The Passion of Anna, The Serpent's Egg and Persona.
 The U.S. release contains bonus material missing on the UK edition, while the UK box set omits Persona.
 On 20 November 2018, The Criterion Collection released a Blu-ray version in Region A, along with 38 other Bergman films, in the set Ingmar Bergman's Cinema.